Is England vs Iran on TV? Kick-off time, channel and more

 Predicted line-ups

-ENG - Pickford, Trippier, Stones, Maguire, Shaw, Rice, Bellingham, Mount, Foden, Sterling, Kane
+ENG - Pickford; Trippier, Stones, Maguire, Shaw; Rice, Bellingham; Mount; Sterling, Kane, Saka

 IRN - Beiranvand, Moharrami, Kanaanizadegan, Pouraliganji, Hajsafi, Ezatolahi, Ghoddos, Noorollahi, Jahanbakhsh, Taremi, Ansarifard